Tesla Model X SUV - Electric motor, drive & performance

 Despite the fact that it’s a heavy car (weighing in at around 2,300kg), the Model X is satisfying and rewarding to drive on challenging roads.
 It could never be described as agile, but doesn’t suffer the lumbering, roly-poly feel of most large SUVs.
 This is thanks to the batteries sitting as low down as possible in the body, which means the Model X has an extremely low centre of gravity, minimising body lean in corners.

-As all models use Tesla’s dual-motor, four-wheel-drive configuration, there’s loads of traction on greasy roads or loose surfaces and you can carry a lot of speed through corners without losing confidence.
+As all models use Tesla four-wheel-drive configuration (dual-motor in the standard model and tri-motor in the Plaid version), there’s loads of traction on greasy roads or loose surfaces and you can carry a lot of speed through corners without losing confidence.
 There’s a lot of technology at your disposal to keep the Model X on an even keel, including ‘smart’ air suspension linked to the car’s sat-nav system.
 This can vary the car’s ride height depending on speed and the kind of surface you’re travelling on.

 It’s a shame, then, that the feel from the Model X’s electrically assisted steering is rather unconvincing and artificial – akin to a computer game.
 Although accurate and controllable, you have to rely on your eyes and ears to gauge when the Tesla is close to its limits.